Michael-AUG/website/index.markdown

 > And how are they to believe in him of whom they have never heard?
 > And how are they to hear without someone preaching?
 (ESV)

-The primary intention of this website is to be somewhere I can upload sermons I've preached, in the hope that they will be of use to people.
-Also on here you will see a few articles I've written, and a brief introduction to one of my other hobbies: collecting Communion Tokens.
+Alongside my sermons, you will find a few articles I've written, and a brief introduction to one of my other hobbies: collecting Communion Tokens.

 I hope that this website is a blessing to you, and that the Lord will speak to you through what you read or hear.